Welcome to the Sustainability Ambassador Program

 - Becoming a Sustainability Ambassador is a great way to get involved with our Office.
 If you're interested in becoming a Sustainability Office Peer Helper (Lead Sustainability Ambassador or Green Team Lead) or receiving one of our summer student positions, we recommend getting involved!

-- You will have plenty of opportunity to earn volunteer hours, that count towards the WWF Living Planet Leader certification!
+- You will have plenty of opportunities to earn volunteer hours that count towards the WWF Living Planet Leader certification!

 - Connect with various sustainability groups, organizations, and departments on campus!

 - Develop professional and personal skills that can elevate your resume!

 Becoming a Sustainability Ambassador:

 Interested to see what our current Sustainability Ambassadors are up to this semester?
 Or have an idea that you want to pitch to our program?